 - Features cute character tokens for score keeping

 - Players create their own words in the advanced level

 - Scrabble Junior is letter-matching fun for your little one

-- This game is a Parents Choice Award Winner and A National Parenting Publications Award pick.
+- No wonder kids love to be at their WIT’S END!
+In this fun and unique game, children expand their knowledge base and develop important skills.
+This game is a Parents Choice Award Winner and A National Parenting Publications Award pick.

 When you purchase items from Amazon from this site, I receive a small percentage at no additional cost to you.
 Thank you for supporting A Day in our Shoes.